fatiando/transform2020/README.md

 1. Activate the environment: `conda activate t20-thu-verde`
 1. Navigate to the folder where you downloaded `test_install.py`
 1. Run the test script: `python test_install.py`
-1. You should this text in the terminal (the last part of the second line will depend on your system):
+1. You should see this text in the terminal (the last part of the second line will depend on your system):
    ```
    Verde version: v1.5.0